Maarten van der Weijden: Swimming career

+Elfstedentocht

 In August 2018, Van der Weijden started an attempt to swim the entire track of the Elfstedentocht, a famous 200 km outdoor ice skating race in the north of the Netherlands.
 The purpose of this event was to raise funds for cancer research.
 Sponsors were invited to swim along with him for portions of the distance.
 The day before the event, the organizers and health experts concluded that due to E. coli the water quality was too poor for the sponsors to swim; Van der Weijden decided to make his attempt, without the sponsors swimming along.
 He scheduled this attempt to take three days, while only taking short naps - but taking slightly longer (three hour) breaks was necessary to continue.
 The attempt was live streamed by the national broadcaster NOS on their website and closely followed in national news.
 Eventually, with less than 10 km left to Dokkum, he had to cut his attempt short due to illness sustained in the water.
 At that moment, he already had swum a distance of 163 km in 55 hours time raising over €4,3 million for cancer charities.
 By October the total had reached €5 million.

 On 27 March 2019 Van der Weijden announced that on 21 June 2019 he would start a second attempt to swim the whole eleven-city tour.
 His second attempt turned out to be successful.
 Van der Weijden arrived after 74 hours and 4 minutes at the finish in Leeuwarden on 24 June 2019.
 By the end of his swim, he had raised €3,910,763.11 for cancer charities.
 By the next day, 25 June, it was announced that €5.1 million had come in.
 On 28 June the total had reached over €6.1 million.

-Political career

-In the 2017 Dutch general election, Van der Weijden was a Lijstduwer for the People's Party for Freedom and Democracy.
+In June 2023 he was the second person to do the "Elfsteden" track as a triathlon.
+First swimming the total 200 km, followed by 200 km cycling and finally the 200 km walking, again raising money for cancer research.